MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/specify-synchronization-schedules.md

 ms.assetid: 97f2535b-ec19-4973-823d-bcf3d5aa0216
 caps.latest.revision: 39
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Specify Synchronization Schedules
-  This topic describes how to specify synchronization schedules in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)], [!INCLUDE[tsql](../../../includes/tsql-md.md)], or Replication Management Objects (RMO).
+  This topic describes how to specify synchronization schedules in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], [!INCLUDE[tsql](../../includes/tsql-md.md)], or Replication Management Objects (RMO).
 When you create a subscription, you can define a synchronization schedule that controls when the replication agent for the subscription will run.
 If you do not specify scheduling parameters, the subscription will use the default schedule.

  Subscriptions are synchronized by the Distribution Agent (for snapshot and transactional replication) or the Merge Agent (for merge replication).
 Agents can run continuously, run on demand, or run on a schedule.